Azure/azure-powershell/src/Storage/Storage.Management/help/Get-AzStorageAccount.md

 ### ResourceGroupParameterSet
 ```
-Get-AzureRmStorageAccount [[-ResourceGroupName] <String>] [-DefaultProfile <IAzureContextContainer>]
+Get-AzStorageAccount [[-ResourceGroupName] <String>] [-DefaultProfile <IAzureContextContainer>]
  [<CommonParameters>]
 ```

 ### AccountNameParameterSet
 ```
-Get-AzureRmStorageAccount [-ResourceGroupName] <String> [-Name] <String>
+Get-AzStorageAccount [-ResourceGroupName] <String> [-Name] <String>
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmStorageAccount** cmdlet gets a specified Storage account or all of the Storage accounts in a resource group or the subscription.
+The **Get-AzStorageAccount** cmdlet gets a specified Storage account or all of the Storage accounts in a resource group or the subscription.

 ## EXAMPLES

 ### Example 1: Get a specified Storage account
 ```
-PS C:\>Get-AzureRmStorageAccount -ResourceGroupName "RG01" -AccountName "mystorageaccount"
+PS C:\>Get-AzStorageAccount -ResourceGroupName "RG01" -AccountName "mystorageaccount"
 ```

 This command gets the specified Storage account.

 ### Example 2: Get all Storage accounts in a resource group
 ```
-PS C:\>Get-AzureRmStorageAccount -ResourceGroupName "RG01"
+PS C:\>Get-AzStorageAccount -ResourceGroupName "RG01"
 ```

 This command gets all of the Storage accounts in a resource group.

 ### Example 3:  Get all Storage accounts in the subscription
 ```
-PS C:\>Get-AzureRmStorageAccount
+PS C:\>Get-AzStorageAccount
 ```

 This command gets all of the Storage accounts in the subscription.